 When one person tries to dominate or control someone they are in close contact with, that is an abusive relationship.

 People from all walks of life can be in an abusive relationship.
-They can be a man, woman or child.
-They can be heterosexual or in a same-sex relationship.
-They can be from any culture, ethnic group or religion.
+Abusive relationships affect men, women or children, people in heterosexual or in same-sex relationships, and people from any culture, ethnic group or religion.

 Types of abuse

 The term domestic violence usually makes people think of someone physically hurting someone close to them, usually a man hurting a woman.
 Violence is a crime and the abuser is breaking the law.